siamakfaal/articulated-vehicle-2d/README.md

 # articulated-vehicle-2d
 Kinematic simulation of an articulated vehicle model in 2D using Python

+## Dependencies

+## Code Style

+### Import Sorting
+isort